shawnbrown/datatest/docs/index.rst

 .. code-block:: python
     :emphasize-lines: 1

-    with self.allowDeviation(8):  # Allows deviations of +/- 8.
+    with self.allowedDeviation(8):  # Allows deviations of +/- 8.
-        self.assertSubjectSum('population', ['county'])
+        self.assertValid(population, census_total)

 To understand the basics of datatest, please see :doc:`intro`.
 To use datatest effectively, users should be familiar with Python's standard unittest library and with the data they want to test.
-(If you're already familiar with datatest, you might want to skip to the :ref:`list of assert methods <assert-methods>`.)

 *************